 This range is in Idaho and Wyoming between the Tetons and the Salt River/Wyoming Ranges, and it connects those two systems.
 It is also called the Palisades backcountry.

 What I do know is that the area is very rugged and steep and lightly used, one of the most lightly used ranges in the Yellowstone Ecosystem.
-It is not as long, broad, high, or alpine as the other ranges in the system are, but it is an important link in it.
+It is not as long, high, or alpine as the other ranges in the system are, , and it often is not counted among the region's great ranges, but it is an important link in it.
 It is an excellent place for those who seek solitude and adventure in a real wilderness setting.

 No one could ever win the argument of what America’s most beautiful mountain range is, but the Teton Range of western Wyoming almost astraddle the Idaho line would surely garner many votes in its favor.
 The eastern face of the Tetons is one of the country’s most impressive sights; with almost nothing for intervening foothills, the mountains rise nearly 7000’ above the valley of Jackson Hole (and Jackson Hole is the name of the valley, not the nearby town, as many people who visit the area and sport those ridiculous JH stickers on their cars seem to think).
 The peaks, especially those in the Cathedral Group, sport the classic, steep, pyramid-like form that young children draw in art classes.
 Actually, the Grand Teton and Mount Owen are so steep that they resemble spires more than they do pyramids.